 - The firm is one of the UK’s most progressive law firms, renowned for doing things differently and fighting injustice.
-Its senior partner is Patrick Allen, recently awarded a lifetime achievement award by Solicitors Journal and managing partner, Vidisha Joshi (recent winner of an Asian Woman of Achievement Award).
+Its managing partner is Patrick Allen, recently awarded a lifetime achievement award by Solicitors Journal.

 - For 40 years’ the firm has been at the centre of many of the UK’s landmark legal cases that have changed the lives and rights of many people.